UzmaKhatun/crypto-sentiment-trader-pnl/README.md

 The analysis strongly supports a contrarian approach to trading based on the Fear & Greed Index:

-•Highest Profits During Fear: The days where the aggregate trader base saw the highest mean profits occurred during periods classified as Extreme Fear.
+- Highest Profits During Fear: The days where the aggregate trader base saw the highest mean profits occurred during periods classified as Extreme Fear.

-•Greed Hurts Tomorrow's PnL: The most statistically significant finding was that a high level of Greed on one day is associated with a lower total PnL for traders on the following day.
+- Greed Hurts Tomorrow's PnL: The most statistically significant finding was that a high level of Greed on one day is associated with a lower total PnL for traders on the following day.
 This suggests a collective behavioral mistake when the market gets too excited.

 ---
 ## 💡 Strategy Recommendation